ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Variables and Types.md

 Here are some ways to use a string:

     // Create a string with a constructor
-    String s1 = new String("Who let the dogs out?");
+    String s1 = new String("Who let the dogs out?");        // String object stored in heap memory
     // Just using "" creates a string, so no need to write it the previous way.
-    String s2 = "Who who who who!";
+    String s2 = "Who who who who!";                         // String literal stored in String pool
     // Java defined the operator + on strings to concatenate:
     String s3 = s1 + s2;

-There is no operator overloading in Java!
+String is the only class where operator overloading is supported in java rest There is no operator overloading in Java!
+We can concat two strings using + operator.
 The operator `+` is only defined for strings, you will never see it with other objects, only primitives.

 You can also concat string to primitives: